mosh3eb/merlin/docs/source/user_guide/kernels.rst

 Other Construction Methods
 --------------------------

 For more control, you can create kernels from a custom perceval circuit or use the fluent builder.
-When you need detector-aware behaviour, supply a :class:`perceval.Experiment` to the :class:`~merlin.algorithms.kernels.FeatureMap` so the resulting :class:`~merlin.algorithms.kernels.FidelityKernel` inherits the detector configuration automatically.
+When you need detector-aware behaviour, supply a :class:`perceval.Experiment` to the :class:`~merlin.algorithms.kernels.FeatureMap` so the resulting :class:`~merlin.algorithms.kernels.FidelityKernel` inherits the detector configuration and noise model automatically.

 .. code-block:: python